jfalcou/eve/doc/html/_sources/manual/functions/predicate/is_unordered.rst.txt

       constexpr /* implementation defined */ is_unordered = {};
    }

-Function object performing 'at least one is nan' test with two :ref:`Values <concept-value>`.
+Function object performing 'at least one is NaN' test with two :ref:`Values <concept-value>`.

 ********